AlvinBirley/color-flipper/README.md

-# My-portfolio
+# color-flipper
-My repo to store portfolio projects
+Change bg color to random color or hex #